starkware-libs/papyrus/README.md

 &emsp; get metrics of the node activity.
 See details below.

 ### Metrics
-Papyrus collects three kinds of metrics: gateway metrics, sync metrics, and process metrics.
+Papyrus collects three kinds of metrics: rpc metrics, sync metrics, and process metrics.
 By default, the node will not collect metrics and the metric path will return an error code `405 - Method Not Allowed`.
 To collect metrics, set the configuration value `collect_metrics` to true.

-#### Gateway metrics
+#### JSON-RPC metrics
-Papyrus collects three metrics in the gateway:
+Papyrus collects three metrics in the rpc:
-* `gateway_incoming_requests` counter
+* `rpc_incoming_requests` counter
-* `gateway_failed_requests` counter
+* `rpc_failed_requests` counter
-* `gateway_request_latency_seconds` histogram
+* `rpc_request_latency_seconds` histogram

 Each metric can be filtered by method with the `method` label and by spec version with the `version` label.
-For example, to get all the incoming requests to method starknet_chainId in spec version 0.4, use the metric `gateway_incoming_requests{method="chainId", version="V0_4"}`.
+For example, to get all the incoming requests to method starknet_chainId in spec version 0.4, use the metric `rpc_incoming_requests{method="chainId", version="V0_4"}`.

 In addition, the number of requests with illegal method name (for example typo of the user, starknet_chainIddd) can be retrieved using `illegal_method` value for the `method` label.